watson-developer-cloud/customer-engagement-bot/README.md

    Leave the `.env` file open in your text editor.

-1. In your Bluemix console, open the Conversation service instance where you imported the workspace.
+1. In your Bluemix console, open the Watson Assistant service instance where you imported the workspace.

 1. Click the menu icon in the upper right corner of the workspace tile, and then select **View details**.